With each passing quarter, the number of B2B marketers giving priority to database maintenance and hygiene is increasing.

 Overall, data enrichment improves the experience of your customers throughout the buyers’ journey.
 Enriched CRM data means more accuracy in the hypotheses and conclusions that you draw from your existing database.
 This means that you can tailor your sales call script to be relevant to each prospect, increase up-selling and cross-selling opportunities and detect red flags in customers that are likely to churn more efficiently.

 With real-time data enrichment, the CRM can be up-to-date at all times.
 Including all related updates on recent changes in the current customer market.
 By detecting and monitoring business signals among your current consumers, your customer success team will reach out to the most possible customers to help them get the most out of your offer.

-So, data enrichment brings in value to your top three crucial departments – sales, marketing, and customer success.
+So, data enrichment brings value to your top three crucial departments – sales, marketing, and customer success.

-Equally if not more important that the previous use cases, compliance.
+Equally if not more important than the previous use cases, compliance.
 Laws such as the GDPR of the European Union and CCPA have placed limitations on what types of consumer data can be kept and for how long.
 If you do not have systems in place to search your databases and get your documents into line, your only choice is to discard potentially useful data.

-Data enrichment processes may be set up to maximize compliance with GDPR, do-not-call lists and all other regulatory criteria.
+Data enrichment processes may be set up to maximize compliance with GDPR, do-not-call lists, and all other regulatory criteria.
 This means that the data is not only correct and complete, it is also legitimate.
 Even if the regulations change in the future, continuous enrichment will maintain the usability of the data.